 "That on you is fallen the shadow,

 That though we scatter and though we fly,

+the sky,

+You are more tired of victory,

+shame.

-the sky,And not upon the Name;
+And not upon the Name;

 And you hang over us like

-Than we are tired ofshame.And not upon the Name;

-And you hang over us like

 Than we are tired of

-"That though you hunt the Christian man Like a hare on the hill-side, The hare has still more heart to run heart to ride.
+"That though you hunt the Christian man Like a hare on the hill-side, The hare has still more heart to run Than you have heart to ride.

-"That though all lances split on you,All swords be heaved invain,We have more lust again to loseThan you to win again.
+"That though all lances split on you, All swords be heaved in vain, We have more lust again to lose Than you to win again.